jlchang/2024-06-21-unix-shell-lesson/episodes/04-redirection.md

 The for loop begins with the formula `for <variable> in <group to iterate over>`.
 In this case, the word `filename` is designated as the variable to be used over each iteration.
 In our case `SRR097977.fastq` and `SRR098026.fastq` will be substituted for `filename` because they fit the pattern of ending with .fastq in the directory we've specified.

 The next line of the for loop is `do`.
-The next line is the code that we want to execute.
+Followed by a line with the the code that we want to execute.
 We are telling the loop to print the first two lines of each variable we iterate over.

 Finally, the word `done` ends the loop.

-You can also write your for loop all on one line, like so:
+You can also write your for loop all on one line, adding a semicolon before the key words `do` and `done`, like so:

 ```bash
 $ for filename in *.fastq; do head -n 2 ${filename}; done